xhyrom/discord-datamining/data/articles/normal/articles/4405280446359/content.md

 <ul>
     <li><span id="docs-internal-guid-9fc41b47-7fff-3c5e-a0d9-9a6ff44af0ee">If you currently have a YouTube Premium trial subscription, you will not be eligible to claim this promotion.</span></li>
 </ul>
+<p><span style="font-weight: 400;"><span class="wysiwyg-color-blue90"><strong>To redeem in Discord, </strong></span></span>you must redeem on the Discord desktop or browser app.</p>
+<p>Users who have not had an active Discord Nitro subscription on their accounts in the past 12 months are eligible.</p>
+<p>Users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
-<p><span style="font-weight: 400;"><span class="wysiwyg-color-blue90"><strong>To redeem in Discord, </strong></span></span><span id="docs-internal-guid-d6888f13-7fff-225d-efbe-7174720d45d9">you must redeem on the Discord desktop or browser app and you must not have had an active Discord Nitro subscription on your account in the past 12 months.
-If you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account, redeeming this promotion will override that subscription.</span></p>
+<p>If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account and you’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
-<p>We will not be able to refund any leftover subscription time from those subscriptions, and you will be forfeiting the remainder of the existing sub when activating the 3-month Nitro trial.</p>
 <div id="chat-messages-874720871959375922" class="message-2qnXI6 cozyMessage-3V1Y8y wrapper-2a6GCs cozy-3raOZG zalgo-jN1Ica" tabindex="-1" data-list-item-id="chat-messages___chat-messages-874720871959375922">
     <div class="contents-2mQqc9">
         <div class="markup-2BOw-j messageContent-2qWWxC"><span class="wysiwyg-color-orange110"><strong style="color: #cc7a00; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">Requirements:</strong></span></div>